A Goal Without a Plan Is Just a Wish

 This study cements the popular quotation from Antoine de Saint-Exupery: “A goal without a plan is just a wish.”
-Putting goals on paper makes them tangible and realistic.
+Documenting goals makes them tangible and actionable.

 Whether you have created a budget in the past or not, this is one of the best tools to help you achieve your goal(s) for the year.
 Your budget is a financial roadmap that will define priorities, establish transparency, control spending, and help you stay on plan.
 Tracking performance against a budget can also offer insight that enables you to to seize new opportunities or solve problems.

 A budget doesn’t have to be a long complicated exercise that leads to analysis paralysis.
-Start with your P&L trend for 2021, (found within the December month-end report package).
-Looking at each line item, build your budget based on your assumptions for how you will do in 2022.
+Start with your P&L trend for last year, (found within the December month-end report package).
+Looking at each line item, build your budget based on your assumptions for how you will do this year.

 Let’s suppose you think revenue will increase 5% in the coming year if you add two more staff members.
 List out what you’re basing that assumption on in a column to the far right to memorialize it, and show a clear connection to at least one strategic goal (in this case, increasing revenue).